How to Harvest and Store Potatoes

 Potatoes are one of the most fun garden crops and one of the easiest to grow.
 Potatoes can survive in nearly any climate above freezing, and they require next to no effort.
 There are many varieties that will flourish in home gardens.
 Just make sure, like with most plants, that you give potatoes plenty of room to grow.
 Don’t try to place seed potatoes too close together, or you’ll reduce your crop.

 Potatoes grow best in a hill or mound of dirt.
 They’ll produce a lush, leafy green plant on the top, which sends nutrients down to the tubers.
 Whether you’re harvesting new potatoes, the small, delicate early crop, or later crops, the process is the same.
 Choose a warm and dry daybut make sure it’s not too sunny, because sunlight on the potatoes will cause them to turn green, which will alter their flavor.
 You’ll know when they’re ready to pull from the ground, because they cluster just below the surface of the soil and it’s easy to tell by sight and feel when they’re adequate size.
+You can also tell potatoes are ready to harvest when their vines have died back.
+This can occur with a frost or simply when they have reached full maturity.
+Some folks believe that cutting the dead vines off and leaving them in the ground for a couple of weeks helps toughen the skins which allows for longer storage.
+Potatoes can be left in the ground for several frosts, but should be harvested before the danger of a heavy frost that could damage the spuds lying closest to the surface.

 Gently stick your hand into the soil and dig around for the ripe potatoes.
 Or, you can carefully use a pronged fork to loosen the soil around the clusters of potatoes and ease them up out of the soil.
 Take only the potatoes you want, and leave the plant intact in the soil if you have enough frost-free weather remaining for it to continue producing potatoes.
 Shake off any loose soil, and have a warm, dark place ready to leave the potatoes for an hour or more to dry.
 At this point, don’t handle the fresh-picked potatoes too much if you’re trying to brush the dirt off them, and don’t wash them.
 They’ll store better if the skin isn’t bruised or nicked, but they need to be as clean and dry as possible.